 Evernote’s free plan allows you to sync across two devices, which is more than enough for most people.

-Their complete set (all three tools) are marketed for $61/month with separate prices available for each of the tools.
+Their complete set (all three tools) is marketed for $61/month with separate prices available for each of the tools.

 Front allows teams to centralize all their communications from different channels in one place.
 Team members can assign and send messages in private, better manage shared email addresses, and set-up rule-based automation to increase productivity.